07 Dec Pneumonia Careseeking Scorecard: How serious are countries about achieving UHC?

 “I might want to take the child to the health centre but the doctor will want money and I don’t have it.
 So, there is nothing else I can do to help the baby.
 I just sit and wait for the child to get better.”
 Mother, Homa Bay, Kenya.

+In 14 countries, more than 50% of children with pneumonia symptoms are NOT taken for care.
+In countries such as Somalia it is as high as 77%.
 Children living in poor households are least likely to be taken for care.
 Mothers face many barriers to seeking heath care for sick children – including catastrophic out-of-pocket payments, lack of transportation to healthcare facilities and poor-quality care.

 • Increasing parent and caregiver awareness of the signs and symptoms of pneumonia infection in children and the importance of seeking care within 24 hours at appropriate healthcare providers;